S-08706

 New York Senate Bill 8706-A — An act to amend the labor law, in relation to requiring covered businesses to submit annual reports on the impact of artificial intelligence on hiring and the nature of artificial intelligence use

-Requires covered businesses — those doing business in New York with more than 100 employees or that are publicly traded — to submit annual reports to the Department of Labor by March 1 on the impact of AI on hiring and the nature of their AI use for the preceding calendar year.
-Reports must include employment displacement and hiring data attributable to AI, descriptions of AI objectives, human oversight information, sensitive data use, and risk reduction measures.
-The Department of Labor must compile an aggregate annual report and submit it to the governor and legislature within 120 days of the reporting deadline.
-Failure to report subjects the covered business to a civil penalty of up to $500 per day, with a 90-day cure period.
+Requires large employers (100+ employees) and publicly traded entities doing business in New York to submit annual reports to the Department of Labor by March 1 each year on the impact of AI on their hiring and workforce and the nature of their AI usage for the prior calendar year.
+Reports must include employment displacement and hiring data attributable to AI, descriptions of AI use objectives, human oversight information, sensitive data handling, and risk reduction measures.
+The Department of Labor must compile and publish an annual aggregate report within 120 days of the reporting deadline.
+Failure to report subjects a covered business to civil penalties of up to $500 per day, with a 90-day cure period.

 Summary

-Requires covered businesses — those doing business in New York with more than 100 employees or that are publicly traded — to submit annual reports to the Department of Labor by March 1 on the impact of AI on hiring and the nature of their AI use for the preceding calendar year.
-Reports must include employment displacement and hiring data attributable to AI, descriptions of AI objectives, human oversight information, sensitive data use, and risk reduction measures.
-The Department of Labor must compile an aggregate annual report and submit it to the governor and legislature within 120 days of the reporting deadline.
-Failure to report subjects the covered business to a civil penalty of up to $500 per day, with a 90-day cure period.
+Requires large employers (100+ employees) and publicly traded entities doing business in New York to submit annual reports to the Department of Labor by March 1 each year on the impact of AI on their hiring and workforce and the nature of their AI usage for the prior calendar year.
+Reports must include employment displacement and hiring data attributable to AI, descriptions of AI use objectives, human oversight information, sensitive data handling, and risk reduction measures.
+The Department of Labor must compile and publish an annual aggregate report within 120 days of the reporting deadline.
+Failure to report subjects a covered business to civil penalties of up to $500 per day, with a 90-day cure period.

 Enforcement & Penalties